The Risks and Rewards of Working from Home

 Rather than barring remote workers from accessing certain business-critical data and programs, business leaders are encouraged to proactively arm their workers in the fight against cybercriminal activity.
 Through continued learning investments and security awareness training, organizations can empower their workers to call out suspicious activity when and where they see it.
 Teams work best allowed to collaborate, as opposed to working in virtual silos.

 If you’re not sure where to start, we recommend first securing every device with robust, enterprise-grade security monitoring and antivirus software, requiring all employees to utilize multifactor authentication when accessing mission-critical data, and instituting mandatory security awareness training for both existing staff and new hires.
 Our article on cybersecurity best practices has some helpful tips for beginning the conversation with your team.
+These security measures are also something a managed IT services company can help implement and monitor.

 On the technological front, remote access VPNs can help bridge the gap for companies married to the idea of employees furnishing their own devices.
 While we strongly advise against the BYOD model, a quality VPN can help encrypt transmissions to and from devices operating outside corporate security perimeters.
 We also recommend requiring employees to routinely change their passwords.
 Many secure password managers like LastPass have integrated password generators to help keep endpoints secure at all times.
 Consider mandating credential changes every three months.